oceanprotocol/ocean-subgraph/README.md

 docker-compose --env-file .env up
 ```

-The default network for development is Rinkeby.
+The default network for development is set to Rinkeby.
 If you want to switch to another network you have to modify the `docker/docker-compose.yml` file within `environment.ethereum`.

 You now have a local graph-node running and can start deploying your changes to it.
 To do so, follow the [Deployment instructions](#️-deployment).